multimeric/Properon/README.md

 Some programs, like [IGV](https://igv.org) are *genome viewers*, that is, they display tracks of features of the genome, such as genes, variants and/or sequencing reads.
 However, genome viewers are generally optimized for genome exploration or analysis, and are not optimized for the creation of clear diagrams.

-Other programs, particularly those implementing the [Synthetic Biology Open Language (SBOL)](https://sbolstandard.org/applications/) are designed for the creation of diagrams, but they intentionally [not designed to show positional information](https://github.com/VisBOL/visbol-js/issues/109#issue-441005567).
+Other programs, particularly those implementing the [Synthetic Biology Open Language (SBOL)](https://sbolstandard.org/applications/) are designed for the creation of diagrams, but they intentionally are [not designed to show positional information](https://github.com/VisBOL/visbol-js/issues/109#issue-441005567).
 That is: they do show genomic features in the correct positions relative to each other, but the specification doesn't allow for the display of features *to-scale*, at their precisely correct size and with the exact gaps between features.

 Additionally, there are numerous libraries like [dnaplotlib](https://github.com/VoigtLab/dnaplotlib), which generate useful, to-scale diagrams.